 The aircraft is a WWII-era Lockheed twin-engine PV-2 “Harpoon,” a land-based medium patrol bomber.
-Known on the national air show circuit as "Hot Stuff,' it is also identified as serial number (Navy Bureau Number) 37396.
-One of a very few airworthy Harpoons that remain of the 600 that were originally built, Hot Stuff is a rare example of an oft-forgotten part of aviation history.
+Known on the national air show circuit as "Island Doll,' it is also identified as serial number (Navy Bureau Number) 37396.
+One of a very few airworthy Harpoons that remain of the 600 that were originally built, Island Doll is a rare example of an oft-forgotten part of aviation history.

 Specification of Lockheed PV-2 Harpoon: